ThinkAcademicEnrichment/mc-shell/README.md

 Before you begin, you will need a few things installed on your system (Linux, macOS, or Windows Subsystem for Linux):
 * **Python** (version 3.9 or higher)

 Once the prerequisites are met, run the following commands in your terminal to download and install the project and all its dependencies.
-Note the
+Note the recommended
 `--user` option: this will install in `~/.local/bin` so make sure your `PATH` includes this directory!
 And notice the package is called `mc-shell` but the executable program is called `mcshell`.
+If you choose not to install with `--user` then the executable should be in your `PATH` automatically.

 ```bash
 pip install --user mc-shell